Gulliver's Travels (miniseries): Reception

 The miniseries was generally well received by critics.
 Ken Tucker of Entertainment Weekly wrote that, "Everything about this production is surprising, from its choice of Gulliver—Cheers' Ted Danson in an excellent wig—to its startling fidelity to Jonathan Swift's 1726 novel," and called it "a big, gaudy, funny production that feels free to give full reign to Swift's blithe vulgarity."

-Television/Home Media
+Awards and nominations

+Television and home media

-The miniseries aired on NBC TV in 1996, however 20th Century Fox Home Entertainment handled the Australia and Italy VHS release, and Hallmark Entertainment handled the US VHS release.
+The miniseries aired on NBC in 1996.
+20th Century Fox Home Entertainment handled the Australia and Italy VHS release, and Hallmark Entertainment handled the American VHS release.

 A Laserdisc release was handled by Image Entertainment (no year of release given).

-Artisan Home Entertainment and Family Home Entertainment released the miniseries on DVD to the US in 1999.
+Artisan Home Entertainment and Family Home Entertainment released the miniseries on DVD to the United States in 1999.

 Hallmark released the 171-minute DVD in Australia in 2002, branded VideoEzy in 2003.

 A German 2013 DVD release was handled by Koch Media.

-The complete mini-series was released in the US by Mill Creek Entertainment in 2015 on DVD.
+The complete mini-series was released in the United States by Mill Creek Entertainment in 2015 on DVD.

 NHK handled the 1997 Japanese TV release.